kosniaz/today_i_learned/README.md

 ## Adding authentication

 This was supposed to be easy.
 I just need an initial form which would activate a javascript function to forward the inserted password to a simple server endpoint waiting on the backend.
 For that, I would have to make a POST request with the pass in the message body, so as to be encrypted.
+Then the server will respond would have to respond with a cookie, which then is used in the websocket url, otherwise the connection would be dropped.

-In order to that, I followed [this tutorial](https://www.freecodecamp.org/news/here-is-the-most-popular-ways-to-make-an-http-request-in-javascript-954ce8c95aaa/), which didn't work well for me.
+My problem was, I couldn't make the POST request pass through.
+I followed [this tutorial](https://www.freecodecamp.org/news/here-is-the-most-popular-ways-to-make-an-http-request-in-javascript-954ce8c95aaa/), which didn't work well for me.
 Maybe it was pure chance, but [the official mozilla one got it much better](https://developer.mozilla.org/en-US/docs/Web/API/fetch).

 Anyway, the new code was pretty straightforward: I added a new function which run the `fetch` library's methods to perform an `HTTP POST` request, and I set the promise's target to be the function that had the rest of my code.
 However, the client failed with NetworkError (kind like [this one here](https://github.com/github/fetch/issues/310).
 After googling it, I found out that it was probably the same old CORS error that I have with the FastAPI servers now n then.